Tamunoseimiebi/wordpress/README.md

 /** MySQL database password */
 define( 'DB_PASSWORD', 'pa55w0rd' );
 ```
-### Next, complete installation via web interface
+### Complete installation via web interface
-In your web browser, navigate to your server’s domain name or public IP address:
+In your web browser, navigate to your server’s domain name or public IP address: <br>
-Select the language:
+Select the language: <br>
 ![Alt text](/screenshots/language.jpg?raw=true "select language")

 Next, on the main setup page, enter the WordPress site name  and choose a secure username and password (

-Enter an email address and select whether you want to discourage search engines from indexing your site:
+Enter an email address and select whether you want to discourage search engines from indexing your site: <br>
 ![Alt text](/screenshots/language.jpg?raw=true "select language")

 Once you log in, you will be taken to the WordPress administration dashboard: